mixxxdj/manual/source/chapters/library.rst

 The Auto DJ features in detail:

+.. versionadded:: 2.10
+   Selection Info label

 * **Shuffle button**: Randomizes the order of tracks in the Auto DJ playlist.
 * **Add Random button**: Add random track from Auto DJ track sources.
 * **Skip track button**: Skips the next track in the Auto DJ playlist.
 * **Fade now button**: Triggers the transition to the next track.
 * **Transition time spin-box**: Determines the duration of the transition.
 A negative value will add a pause between tracks.
+* **Selection Info label**: Displays the duration and number of selected tracks.
+  Press :kbd:`Ctrl + A` to get the total duration of the AutoDJ queue.
 * **Enable Auto DJ button**: Toggles the Auto DJ mode on or off.

 The :guilabel:`Skip track`, :guilabel:`Add Random` and :guilabel:`Fade now`